LMaiorano/StravaWeather/Documentation/Testing.md

 By using Continuous Integration on GitLab, tests were always done when a commit was pushed.
 By using Test Driven Development, the tests were written alongside with the code, which improves the accuracy of the tests.

 The analysis results can be validated using a set of weather scores and their results relative to the baseline: (where the baseline is the average activity of a segment based on all-time data)
-* LOW weather scores should in general have a negative percentage of the baseline.
+* LOW weather scores should in general have a negative percentage of the baseline (less people cycle in poor weather).
-* MEDIUM weather scores should result in approximately a zero percentage.
+* MEDIUM weather scores should result in approximately a zero percentage (medium score is a typical NL day).
-* HIGH weather scores should overall be a positive percentage.
+* HIGH weather scores should overall be a positive percentage (more people cycle in nice weather).

 These expectations were verified, as seen in the demonstration below: